matkoniecz/UnNetHackPlus/Dumping-grounds.md

 False rumor	The Wizard of Yendor exists in multiple dimensions simultaneously.
 False rumor	They say that beartraps, foocubi, and potions of confusion are a good combination.
 False rumor	They say that the Wizard of Yendor cannot be harmed by any mortal weapon.
-False rumor	They say that the magic word is "XYZZY" False rumor	They say that there is a djinni inside a wand of wishing.
+False rumor	They say that there is a djinni inside a wand of wishing.
 False rumor	They say that unicorn horns can't be polymorphed.
 False rumor	You just got scammed out of a funny message.